qiita-spots/qiita/qiita_pet/support_files/doc/source/faq.rst

 Dealing with large files might be daunting but, in general, following these instructions should make things easier.
-First, make sure that you have enough space for the zip download file; for the American Gut, you should have at least close to 900Gb but having close to 2 Tb (2000Gb) should be better as you will need to uncompress the zip file.
+First, make sure that you have enough space for the zip download file; if you are unsure of the size required click on the button and your browser will show an estimate size of the download.
 Second, make sure that your computer has all the sleep settings turned off;
 for example, in a Mac, got to System Preferences, Energy Saver, Power Adapter and unselect the option of "Put hard disks to sleep when possible"; don't forget to save the settings.
 Third, download the file but point to the storage that you want to save your file in; using